LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 }
 ```

-### Spawning the NetworkHandler
+### Spawning the GameObject During Runtime

 Now that the game knows what to load when we tell it to load the ExampleNetworkHandler, all we have left is to spawn it!
-To do so, we just must Instantiate the prefab, then load it in:
+To do so, we just must Instantiate the prefab, then spawn it:

 ```cs
 var networkHandlerHost = Object.Instantiate(networkPrefab, Vector3.zero, Quaternion.identity)
 networkHandlerHost.GetComponent<NetworkObject>().Spawn();
 ```

->**Note:** While you can put false as a parameter in the Spawn method to prevent the game from auto-deleting the object, you shouldn't!
+>**Note:** While you can put <i>false</i> as a parameter in the Spawn method to prevent the game from auto-deleting the object, you shouldn't in this case!
 The object stays loaded in `SampleSceneRelay`, which is the main ship scene.
 >
 >This scene never gets unloaded until disconnecting from the server - <i>precisely</i> when we want the network object to be destroyed!